doptime/saavuu/README.md

 # privacy control for GET method.
     Only Key start with Upper case will be returned, Other wise access is not allowed This idea is borrow from golang, where only public method start with Upper case will be exported

+    if filed in get contains @field, then the "field" will be replaced with the value of "field" in JWT